pixelspark/huejs/README.md

 ## License

-HueVue is licensed under the MIT license (see the LICENSE file)
+HueJS is licensed under the MIT license (see the LICENSE file)